grafana/grafana/docs/sources/datasources/aws-cloudwatch/template-queries-cloudwatch.md

 - `VirtualizationType`
 - `VpcId`

-Tags can be selected by prepending the tag name with `Tags.`.
-For example, the tag `Name` would be selected with `Tags.Name`.
+You can select tags by prepending the tag name with `Tags.`.
+For example, the tag `Name` is selected with `Tags.Name`.